dapoanjorin/dapoanjorin/README.md

 ## Hi there 👋, I'm Adedapo Anjorin
 ### About me 🚀
+seedling I’m an Android developer with a masters degree in Computer Application. man_technologist I am passionate about Web Dev & I enjoy learning new things.
+😄 Pronouns: He/Him

 <!--
 **dapoanjorin/dapoanjorin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.